 - Think about how much space your family needs and where you want to be located.
 You may want to live close to work or school, or in an area that offers plenty of recreational activities nearby.
 Make sure the home has all of the necessary features and amenities that will make life easier for you, and if possible, take a tour of the property so that you can really get a feel for it before making any offers or commitments.

-- Do some research into local neighborhoods that meet your criteria.
-Look into crime rates in each neighborhood as well as average housing prices so that you can get a better idea of what kind of house you’ll be able to afford in each area.
+- Do some research into local neighbourhoods that meet your criteria.
+Look into crime rates in each neighbourhood as well as average housing prices so that you can get a better idea of what kind of house you’ll be able to afford in each area.
 Additionally, talk to people who already live in those neighborhoods so that you can learn more about them from an insider’s perspective.

 - When it comes down to making the final decision on where to live, trust yourself and go with your gut instinct – if something doesn’t feel right when touring potential homes or talking with real estate agents then don’t be afraid to walk away!
 It may take time but eventually you’ll find the perfect home for yourself and your family.